 Trials is a unique partnership of NYU School of Law, Harvard Law School, and the Advantage Testing Foundation.
 It is a fully subsidized summer study program for students of modest means whose backgrounds are currently underrepresented at the nation’s top law schools.

 For five weeks in the summer, Trials students take residence at Harvard or New York University.
-The residency alternates from year to year, with Harvard Law School hosting the program in 2013.
+The residency alternates from year to year.

 Trials students also attend lectures presented by prominent lawyers, public figures, and legal scholars, including distinguished faculty from both NYU Law and Harvard Law School.
 These lectures provide a wide-ranging introduction to the study and practice of the law while giving students the opportunity to ask specific questions related to their particular fields of interest.